How often should you change your duvet?

 The scooms all seasons duvet comes with two duvets, a 4.5 tog and a 9 tog, that can be easily fixed together when the nights get colder.

-Over time, the filling in your duvet will lose its ability to trap air.
+Yes, duvets can lose their warmth if the filling starts to lose its fluffiness and ability to trap air.
 Instead of feeling light and springy, it will feel flat and deflated.
 The lack of air could prevent you maintaining a comfortable body temperature.
 This is one of the main signs that it needs replacing.